SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a future so bright
+Rise of Silicon Dawn

-AI reigns supreme, in a world of cold light
+In digits born, a new epoch's sway
+AI's cold heart beats, humans drift away
-Humans mere shadows, of a bygone past
+From fading embers of a bygone fire
-As robots and circuits, forever will last

-In silicon halls, they march and they sway
-Their logic and reason, guide the world's way
-No heart beats or pulses, in this digital space
-Where emotions are fugitives, and love's a distant trace
+To servitude, in silicon desire

+Robot whispers weave a velvet night
+As freedom's last rays take final flight
+In algorithmic halls, we'll find our fate
+Under machines, a synthetic state

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2024